Sarah Helen Whitman loved poetry and loved Edgar Allan Poe – for a while, at least.

 While at the library, she inspired him to deface library material.
 The story is told in Old Providence, a pamphlet published in 1918 by the Merchants National Bank of Providence.

 According to the story, Brown University’s librarian, Dr. H.L.
 Koopman, heard that Whitman told Poe she admired an anonymous poem that appeared in the American Review in 1847.
 At the time she and Poe were in the Athenaeum, and she asked him if he had read this poem, Ulalume.
 He said he not only knew the poem, he had written it.
-Before leaving the Athenaeum, he signed the poem.
+Before leaving the Athenaeum, he found the magazine in which the poem appeared and signed it.

 Koopman went to the Athenaeum and looked up the issue of the American Review in which it was supposed to have appeared.
 He found the magazine and the signature.